Table of Contents

 var adapter = new ChatClientAgentAdapter(chatClient, "MyAgent");

-Step 3: Define a Test Case
+Step 3: Define an Evaluation Case

 using AgentEval.Models;